What is Process Documentation (And How to Do it)

 What is the meaning of process documentation?

-Process documentation is like creating a detailed recipe for how work gets done.
-It’s a clear, step-by-step guide that shows exactly how to complete tasks or activities in your organization.
-Think of it as writing down the secret sauce of how your business operates, so anyone can follow along and get the same results every time.
+Process documentation is akin to putting together a detailed recipe for how work happens.
+It’s a neat, step-by-step instruction that instructs you how to execute tasks or perform activities within your organisation.”
+Consider it writing down the secret sauce of how your business works so anyone can follow along and you can get the same results time after time.

 What is an example of a process document?